mbeddr/mps-platform-docs/src/doc/docs/mps_internal/deps_and_classpath/index.md

 - common and Java module settings regarding Java classes and Java source files
 - IDEA plugins referenced by a module

-These directories or Jar files are recursively scanned for `*.mpl` (languages), `*.msd` (solutions), and `*.devkit` (devkit) files.
+These directories or jar files are recursively scanned for *.mpl* (languages), *.msd* (solutions), and *.devkit* (devkit) files.
 If found, the corresponding content is added to the modules pool.

 ## Java classpath versus relations

 The various settings on models and modules specify both the Java classpath and the relations of a model.
 However, these settings affect classpath and relations in a different way.
 As a rule of thumb, the classpath has all Java classes reachable through any kind of relation.
 The Classpath is populated generously.

 On the contrary, the relations are populated reluctantly, for example, they need to be specified explicitly.
 The dependency relations on modules and models are completely separated from the used language relations on modules and models.
-Thus, no dependency requires a `Used Language` or vice versa.
+Thus, no dependency requires a *Used Language* or vice versa.

 ## Used languages

-No implicitly `Used Languages` are available except described for generators.
-Specifically, if `LanguageB` has an `Extends Scope` dependency on `LanguageA` and `ModuleC` uses `LanguageB`, `LanguageA` isn't a `Used Language` within `ModuleC`.
+No implicitly *Used Languages* are available except described for generators.
+Specifically, if *LanguageB* has an *Extends Scope* dependency on *LanguageA* and *ModuleC* uses *LanguageB*, *LanguageA* isn't a *Used Language* within *ModuleC*.

-You must add `LanguageA` (containing `ConceptA`) to `ModuleB's` and contained `ModelB's` used languages if and only if
+You must add *LanguageA* (containing *ConceptA*) to *ModuleB's* and contained *ModelB's* used languages if and only if

-- `ModelB` instantiates `ConceptA` within the IDE.
+- *ModelB* instantiates *ConceptA* within the IDE.
-- `ModelB` executes intentions from `LanguageA`.
+- *ModelB* executes intentions from *LanguageA*.
-- `ModelB` requires type checks from `LanguageA`.
+- *ModelB* requires type checks from *LanguageA*.
-- `ModelB` uses editors from `LanguageA` by selecting an editor hint but *not* if `LanguageA` only defines the editor hint.
+- *ModelB* uses editors from *LanguageA* by selecting an editor hint but *not* if *LanguageA* only defines the editor hint.
-- `ModuleB` is a generator and outputs instance of `ConceptA`.
+- *ModuleB* is a generator and outputs instance of *ConceptA*.

 ## Executed generators

-`GeneratorA` contained in `LanguageA` (containing `ConceptA`) will be executed for `ModelS` (contained in `ModuleS`) if and only if
+*GeneratorA* contained in *LanguageA* (containing *ConceptA*) will be executed for *ModelS* (contained in *ModuleS*) if and only if

-- `ModelS` uses `LanguageA` and contains an instance of `ConceptA`
+- *ModelS* uses *LanguageA* and contains an instance of *ConceptA*
-- `ModelS` lists `LanguageA` in Languages engaged on generation
+- *ModelS* lists *LanguageA* in Languages engaged on generation
-- The preceding conditions match `LanguageB` containing `GeneratorB` extending `GeneratorA`
+- The preceding conditions match *LanguageB* containing *GeneratorB* extending *GeneratorA*

 For discussion, we establish a continued scenario: